Chainsawkitten/Deathcap/README.md

 3. Use CMake to generate make/project files for Hymn to Beauty.
 4. Build Hymn to Beauty.

-### Building with VR support
-1. Enable the VR_SUPPORT CMake option.
-2. Copy the relevant OpenVR binary release from `bin` to the build directory.

 ## Setting up game project
 On Windows:
 1. Open command line.